-

 Additional Information

-- Also referred to as “ribbontail ray.”
+- Also referred to as a “ribbontail ray.”

 - Unlike many ray species, the blue-spotted stingray does not usually bury itself in the sand.